fabric8io/fabric8/docs/cdi.md

         @ServiceName("my-ftp-service")
         @Protocol("ftp")
         private String service.

+### Integration with OpenShift routes
+In any case if a Route is available that match the Service we need to inject, the route host will be used instead.
+Currently route will be used only if @Protocol or @PortName haven't been explicitly specified and only if OpenShift is available.

 ### Using Factories
 The example above is something that works but it does require boilerplate (and other limitation which are discussed below).